Planar Drawings with Few Slopes of Halin Graphs and Nested Pseudotrees: Cycle-Trees and Proof of

 \begin{property} For any $2$-cut $\{w,z\}$, the $(w,z)$-flag has $O(\Delta)$ vertices. \end{property}

 We say that a $2$-cut $\{w',z\}$, with $w' \neq w$, is \emph{dominated} by $\{w,z\}$ if $w'$ belongs to the $(w,z)$-flag of $G$.
 We say that $\{w,z\}$ is \emph{dominant} when no other $2$-cut dominates it.
-Let $G_2$ be the graph obtained from $G$ as follows: (i) remove, for each dominant $2$-cut $\{w,z\}$, all vertices of the $(w,z)$-flag of $G$ except $w$ and $z$, and add the edge $(w,z)$, called the \emph{virtual edge} of $\{w,z\}$, if it does not already exist in $G$; (ii) contract all contractible vertices, if any.
+Let $G_2$ be the graph obtained from $G$ as follows: (i) remove, for each dominant $2$-cut $\{w,z\}$, all vertices of the $(w,z)$-flag of $G$ except $w$ and $z$, and add the edge~$(w,z)$, called the \emph{virtual edge} of $\{w,z\}$, if it does not already exist in $G$; (ii) contract all contractible vertices, if any.
 We call $G_2$ the \emph{$2$-frame graph} of $G$.
 Now we have removed all $(w,z)$-flags without introducing new ones.
 By \Cref{lem:twocut}, $G_2$ has no $2$-cuts and therefore it is a $3$-connected cycle-tree.

+Let $e$ be an edge of a straight-line drawing $\Gamma$ and let $R$ be a rhombus whose longer diagonal is $e$.
+If $R \cap \Gamma=\{e\}$ we say that $R$ is a \emph{nice rhombus} for $e$.

-\begin{lemma} $G$ has planar slope number $O(\Delta^2)$. \end{lemma} \begin{proof} We construct a planar straight-line drawing $\Gamma$ of $G$ as follows.
+\begin{lemma} Every $2$-connected cycle-tree $G$ with maximum degree $\Delta$ has $\psn(G) \in O(\Delta^2)$. \end{lemma} \begin{proof} By \cref{le:nice} we can assume that $G$ is irreducible.
+We construct an embedding-preserving planar straight-line drawing $\Gamma$ of $G$ as follows.
 Let $G_2$ be the $2$-frame graph of $G$, and let $\Gamma_2$ be the planar straight-line drawing of $G_2$, obtained by applying \cref{lem:psn-triconnected-cycle-trees-graph} and by subdividing the edges that stemmed from the contraction operation (if any).
-Let $\alpha$ be the smallest angle in $\Gamma_2$ formed by any two adjacent edges.
-For any fixed $0 < \varepsilon < \frac{\alpha}{2}$, let $\beta=\frac{\alpha}{2}-\varepsilon$.
-We define a set of similar nice triangles, one for each virtual edge $(w,z)$ of $G_2$, such that the interior angles at $w$ and $z$ are both equal to $\beta$.
-We then apply \cref{prop:series-parallel} to draw each $(w,z)$-flag inside the corresponding nice triangle for $(w,z)$.
+We define an angle $\beta > 0$ and for each virtual edge~$e=(w,z)$ of~$G_2$ we define a nice rhombus for $e$, such that the interior angles at $w$ and $z$ are both equal to $\beta$.
+Angle $\beta$ is chosen such that no two nice rhombi intersect each other (except at common corners).
+We then apply \cref{prop:series-parallel} to draw each $(w,z)$-flag inside the corresponding nice rhombus for $(w,z)$.
+Since no two nice rhombi intersect each other (except at common corners), the resulting drawing $\Gamma$ of $G$ is planar.
+Concerning the number of slopes, we have that $\Gamma_2$ uses $O(\Delta^2)$ slopes by \cref{lem:psn-triconnected-cycle-trees-graph}.
+We now argue that, overall, the $(w,z)$-flags use $O(\Delta^2)$ additional slopes.
+The drawing of each $(w,z)$-flag such that $\overline{wz}$ has slope $s$ in $\Gamma_2$ uses the~$O(\Delta)$ slopes in the set $\mathcal L(\beta,s,\Delta)$ of \Cref{prop:series-parallel}.
+Since each virtual edge of $G_2$ connects a tree-vertex and a cycle-vertex, by \cref{rem:red-slope-cycle} it never uses one of the red slopes.
+Hence the total number of slopes used by all virtual edges is $O(\Delta)$, which implies that, overall, the $(w,z)$-flags use $O(\Delta^2)$ slopes. \end{proof}